No imputation without representation: Introduction

+Nonetheless, it has been argued that in practice, the attributes of a dataset can be sufficiently redundant that one can get away with assuming that its missing values are MAR \cite{schafer97analysis}.
+This means that most of the information contained by the missing values should in principle be recoverable through imputation.
+But even if this is so, imputation may not always perform optimally, in which case missing-indicators may still prove useful for machine learning.

 A more subtle point is that even when missing values are informative, the information they encode need not be lost completely through imputation.
-This is particularly evident in the case of numerically encoded binary attributes, where imputation can represent missing values as a third, intermediary value.
-More generally, \citet{lemorvan21whats} have observed that almost all deterministic imputation functions map records with missing values to distinct manifolds in the attribute space that can in principle be identified by sufficiently powerful algorithms.
+This is particularly evident in the case of numerically encoded binary attributes (e.g. 0 and 1), where imputation can represent missing values as a third, intermediary value (e.g. 0.5).
+More generally, Le Morvan et al. \cite{lemorvan21whats} have recently observed that almost all deterministic imputation functions map records with missing values to distinct manifolds in the attribute space that can in principle be identified by sufficiently powerful algorithms.
 Nevertheless, missing-indicators can potentially make this learning task easier.

 In light of these conflicting theoretical arguments, the usefulness of missing-indicators for real-life machine learning problems is an interesting empirical question.
 However, previous experiments in this direction have been limited in scope and number.
 These limitations include the use of only one or a handful of datasets, the use of datasets from which values have been removed artificially, and not comparing the same imputation strategies with and without missing-indicators.